dkroy/commando/README.md

 #### This is a very early alpha build of Commando.io.
 For security, do not expose Commando.io publicly!
 The following important features of the software have not been implemented: ####

 * Users and log-in. **Again, please do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
-* The ability to view execution history is not implemented.
-Execution history is written to *MongoDB*, but there is not an interface to view it yet.
 * SSH connections and executions still happen via `PHP` using the `ssh2` extension.
 This is going to be replaced with a separate dedicated `node.js` SSH worker using websockets.
 PHP will not make SSH connections and executions in the future.

 Requirements